laminas/technical-steering-committee/meetings/minutes/2020-04-06-TSC-Minutes.md

 His question was: does this process work, or do we want to create an actual security group?

+Aleksei noted that the security group's responsibilities would be to receive, assess, and communicate about reports; they are not necessarily responsible for actually fixing the issues (e.g., that responsibility might be on the part of the maintainer of a particular component).

 During discussion, we uncovered that many are uncertain if they'd be able to provide meaningful support, and others indicated their availability is limited.